EntTheTree/Webnovel-1/Draft 2.md

 “It’s okay, I don’t want to play today.”
 They both gaped.

 “Huh?
 Why not?
-Did that woman do something again?”
+Did something happen?”
 The candy maid shook her fist.
-“I ought to really give her a talking to.”
+“Who was it?
+I ought to really give them a talking to.”

-“Ha… And what are you going to say to her?
-Alden personally hired her, you know?”
+“Ha… And what are you going to say to them?
+Even the miss over here looks scarier than you.”

 “Oh, my little lady, how my heart aches for you\!”

-“You’re being a bit dramatic.”
+“You’re being a bit dramatic”, I said.

 “Pfft\!”

+“Melissa\!
+Don’t laugh\!
+This is a super serious matter, she won’t play with us\!”

 “I’m on a mission today.”

 “A mission you say?
-That sounds very serious”, said the other maid.
+That sounds very serious”, said Melissa.

 I nodded.

 “Well, good luck on your mission, and let us know if some scoundrel shows up okay?”

 “We’ll beat them black and blue for you\!”
-I returned their wave with my own.
+I returned their wave with my own as I continued on my mission.

+The kitchen was always busy with several people flying around.
+There were many employees that worked and lived in the estate, and ensuring enough food for them was tiring work.
+A delicious smell wafting in the air made my mouth water a little.

-“My, if it isn’t little miss Esther\!
-Sorry but I already promised Lady Victoria that I wouldn’t give you any more snacks.”
+“My, if it isn’t little, miss Esther.
+Apologies, but I already promised Lady Victoria to not give you any more snacks between meals.”
 He closed one of his eyes.
 “Here take this.”
 The chef handed me a cookie, it tasted buttery.

-The kitchen was always busy with several people flying around.
-There were many employees that worked and lived in the estate, and ensuring enough food for them was tiring work.
-A delicious smell wafting in the air made my mouth water a little.

 “What are you making today?”